sufleR/embedson/README.md

 Adds functionality of `embedded_one` and `embedded_in`.

-Embeded class is saved in json column.

-Embedded class have to provide `to_h` method which should return data to store in database.
+Embeded class is saved in json column and has to provide `to_h` method which should return `Hash` to store in database.

 ####TODO